muratyldrim/CatchME/README.md

 nohup /catchme/catchmeRun.sh &
 ```

 * createANDpredict.py runs for predict last 30 days data.
-There are three view options which are 7, 15, 30 days.
+There are three view options which are 7, 15 and 30 days.
 A server name must given while runnig script.

 ```
 /catchme/createANDpredict.py <server_name>